Texas basketball's 2024-25 SEC schedule sees rematch with Tennessee and Rick Barnes

 Rodney Terry and the Longhorns will have their hands full in their first season in the SEC.

 The Longhorns' SEC schedule for next season was released Monday by the conference.
-Key matchups for Texas include two games against rivals Texas A&M and Oklahoma as well as a rematch with Tennessee, which eliminated them from this year's NCAA Tournament and is coached by former Longhorns coach Rick Barnes.
+Key matchups for Texas include two games against rivals Texas A&M and Oklahoma as well as a rematch with Tennessee, which eliminated the Longhorns from this year's NCAA Tournament and is coached by former Horns coach Rick Barnes.

+As expected, Texas A&M and Oklahoma will be permanent conference rivals for Texas, which means the Longhorns will play those schools on a home-and-away basis each season.

 The Longhorns also will get a shot against Arkansas and new Razorbacks coach John Calipari, who left Kentucky after a first round exit in March.